Mortgage calculator

 When getting a mortgage, you’ll need to look at how the monthly payments will affect your budget and what you can afford to pay comfortably.

-Our mortgage affordability calculator can help by showing you what your monthly payments would be for particular rates of interest, based on the value of the property and the size of your deposit.
+Our mortgage affordability calculator can help by showing you what your monthly payments would be for particular rates of interest.
+These are based on the value of the property and the size of your deposit.

-You can adjust the interest rate, and also change the deposit amount in our mortgage calculator, to see what difference saving for a larger deposit could make.
+You can adjust the interest rate and also change the deposit amount in our mortgage calculator.
+That way, you can see what difference saving for a larger deposit could make.

 When working out how much you could afford to borrow, don’t forget mortgage fees and possibly stamp duty, as well as the impact of potential life changes.
 If you add to your family, for example, or change jobs, would you still be able to afford your mortgage repayments?